-The Rail Division within ODOT carries out programs in Rail Safety, Rail Employee Safety, Crossing Safety, Planning, and Operations.
-Most division staff are involved in regulatory activities focusing on safety.
+The Rail Division within the ODOT carries out programs in Rail Safety, Rail Employee Safety, Crossing Safety, Planning, and Operations.
+Most division staff is involved in regulatory activities focusing on safety.
 They ensure compliance with federal and state regulations related to track, equipment, operating practices, railroad employee safety, highway-railroad crossings, and hazardous materials handling.
-The division directly manages 170 miles of state-owned railroad right of way in six counties and they manage federal and statefunded crossing improvement projects.
-Finally, they manage and help market the Amtrak Cascades passenger service and connecting bus network.
+The division directly manages 170 miles of state-owned railroad right-of-way in 6 counties as well as federal and state-funded crossing improvement projects.
+Finally, the division helps manage and market the Amtrak Cascades passenger service and connecting bus network.